TOILmodular/GHOST_IN_THE_MACHINE/Module Details/Module Details.md

 Triggering a shuffle event is done either via the central push button, or with a high signal (>1V) sent into the CHAOS input.
 That trigger is sent to the shift register clock input.
-So keeping the button pressed or keeping the CHAOS input high does not cause a permanent shuffling, but trigers the process only once.
+So keeping the button pressed or keeping the CHAOS input high does not cause a permanent shuffling, but triggers the process only once.
 Re-shuffling requires another separate trigger pulse.

 ## Switch Functions